-"§ 36A-120.
+"§ 36A-125.
 Termination of small trusts.

-(a) If at any time the trustee of a noncharitable irrevocable trust determines in good faith that the value of the assets held in trust is twenty thousand dollars (\$20,000) or less, and the continuance of the trust pursuant to its terms in relation to the cost of its administration would defeat or substantially impair the accomplishment of the purposes of the trust, the trustee, without approval of the court, may, but is not required to, terminate the trust and distribute the trust property, including principal and undistributed income, to the beneficiaries in a manner which conforms as nearly as possible to the intention of the settlor as determined by the trustee from the trust agreement; provided, however, that the trust property, including principal and undistributed income, shall be distributed to the income beneficiary of the trust if the trust otherwise qualifies for the marital deduction for federal estate tax or North Carolina inheritance tax purposes, or is a Qualified Subchapter S Trust as defined in the Internal Revenue Code.
-The trustee may enter into such an agreement or make such other provisions that the trustee deems necessary or appropriate to protect the interests of the beneficiaries and to carry out the intent and purpose of the trust.
-A trustee may exercise authority under this section notwithstanding the existence of spendthrift or similar protective provisions in the trust agreement.
+(a) If at any time the trustee of a noncharitable irrevocable trust determines in good faith that the value of the assets held in trust is ten thousand dollars (\$10,000) or less, and the continuance of the trust pursuant to its terms in relation to the cost of its administration would defeat or substantially impair the accomplishment of the purposes of the trust, the trustee, without approval of the court, may, but is not required to, terminate the trust and distribute the trust property, including principal and undistributed income, to the beneficiaries in a manner which conforms as nearly as possible to the intention of the settlor as determined by the trustee from the trust agreement; provided, however, that the trust property, including principal and undistributed income, shall be distributed to the income beneficiary of the trust if the trust otherwise qualifies for the marital deduction for federal estate tax or North Carolina inheritance tax purposes, or is a Qualified Subchapter S Trust as defined in the Internal Revenue Code.
+The trustee may enter into an agreement or make such other provisions that the trustee deems necessary or appropriate to protect the interests of the beneficiaries and to carry out the intent and purpose of the trust.